 We don’t like to use alcohol for religious reasons.
 However, alcohol may affect probiotics.
 So if you use vanilla made with alcohol to flavor your yogurt, you might reduce the benefits of the yogurt.

-What is Vegetable Glycerin?
+What is Vegetable Glycerine?

-Glycerin comes from palm, coconut, corn or soybean oil (that’s why we always buy organic) that’s gone through a process called hydrolysis.
+Glycerine comes from palm, coconut, corn or soybean oil (that’s why we always buy organic) that’s gone through a process called hydrolysis.

 This Christmas, we’re making this extract to give as gifts.
 Who wouldn’t appreciate their own bottle of delicious homemade vanilla extract?
 Especially when they take the lid off and get that first smell – it’s almost intoxicating!

-- A nifty bottle that holds a pint of liquid.
+You will need a nifty bottle that holds a pint of liquid.
 Beanilla has some snazzy bottles, but we bought these bottles off of Amazon.

 - Slice the vanilla beans vertically.
 Don't remove anything, just toss them (bean and everything) in your bottle.

 - Once a week, give the bottle a good shake (after 4 weeks you can shake it 2-3 times per week).
-Over time, the glycerin will turn dark.
+Over time, the glycerine will turn dark.
 It’s ready when you take the lid off and you’re overpowered by the fragrance.
 As long as you give it least a few months, you're good.

 - Leave the vanilla beans in, and they’ll continue to add flavor the longer it's stored.